 PhpStorm will then prompt you to “Choose Project Directory”.
-This will be your website’s site root folder.
+This will be your website’s root folder.
 By default, DesktopServer creates your site root as a folder with the same name as your website’s domain name and as a sub-folder at ./Documents/Websites.
 Select the folder and click the “Next” button to continue.
-For our www.example.dev website, we’ve selected the ./Documents/Websites/www.example.dev folder.
+For our www.example.dev.cc website, we’ve selected the ./Documents/Websites/www.example.dev.cc folder.

-If you are on Windows, remove the ‘PEAR’ part and make sure that the include path c:xampplitephp is present.
-If you are on Macintosh, remove the /lib/php/pear and ensure that the path to /Applications/XAMPP/xamppfiles/etc is present.
+If you are on Windows, make sure that the include path C:\xampplite\php is present.
+If you are on Macintosh, ensure that the path to /Applications/XAMPP/xamppfiles/lib/php and /Applications/XAMPP/xamppfiles/etc is present.

 Debugging WordPress in PhpStorm

-Starting PhpStorm’s web debugging is a bit awkward and somewhat cumbersome when you use it for the first time in a given project.
-It departs from traditional IDEs that feature start and stop buttons that automatically open your web browser to kick off a debug process.
 While PhpStorm has a start (green ‘play’ icon) button for console and linear web applications, it is awkward when using XDebug and WordPress; especially when dealing with permalink structures.
 Instead, you can ignore those buttons and click the “Start Listen PHP Debug Connections” button on the toolbar (that looks like an old telephone handset) followed by opening your web browser and entering a special URL argument (which you can later bookmark).
 But before you can use debugging for the first time, you will need to let the file indexing process complete.
 Like Netbeans and other modern IDEs, PhpStorm pre-indexes your project files for faster editing and search functionality.
-You will also have to answer a security dialog with an ‘Accept’ button to authorize the XDebug connection.
-Thankfully, initial indexing is a one time process required before the debug button is enabled on the toolbar.
-The ‘Accept’ debug authorization dialog is also remembered for your convenience.
-When you first create your project from existing source files, PhpStorm will automatically start indexing all of your files.
-If indexing doesn’t start automatically (and it failed for me on both Mac and Windows on more then one occasion), you’ll simply need to close PhpStorm and re-open your project.
-Despite this clumsy process, the user interface for debugging is significantly faster than Netbeans and well worth the minor, initial burden.